DistributedProofreaders/guiguts/README.txt

 Version 1.0.19.
 Fixed highlighting of newly selected wordlist.
 Fixed undefined subroutine reference when choosing 'Enable Scanno Highlighting'.
 Reset 'edited' flag after "Save As'.
+Fixed missing <hr class="chap" />
+before a chapter heading in the middle of a page.

 Version 1.0.18.
 Fixed removal of too many lines when moving footnotes to landing zone.